FAQ

 Eliminating privileged keys from existing L2 protocols is perhaps even more difficult to imagine, requiring that all protocol upgrades and changes be managed via consensus (and thus, hard forks).
 Simply stated, existing entities (often private companies) are in no way incentivized to take such a risk.
 Not to mention the potential legal ramifications involved with revoking permissions to protocols with millions (or billions) of total value locked (TVL).

-How does the recent release of Facet (v2) differ from what was already launched in 2023 (v1)?
+How does the forthcoming release of Facet differ from what was already launched in 2023?

-Facet has been significantly upgraded (v2) from what was originally launched in winter 2023 (v1).
+Facet has been significantly upgraded from what was originally launched in winter 2023.
 From an end-user perspective - the upgrade will be relatively seamless - we do not expect users to notice a material difference.

 Meanwhile, developers will be delighted with the below feature updates:

 Contract deployment is now permissionless!
-In Facet v1 contracts had to be allowlisted for deployment, given the need to protect the network from spam attacks.
+Originally, Facet contracts had to be allowlisted for deployment, given the need to protect the network from spam attacks.
 That barrier has been removed.

 Facet is now an EVM-compatible blockchain!
 Not only can anyone deploy a contract, but anyone can copy-paste an existing Ethereum contract over to Facet!